yiseul/www/md/faq.md

 <br><br>

-*Note: the following section of the FAQ is technical and covers advanced topics that originate from Vitalik Buterin's blog post on [The Subjectivity / Exploitability Tradeoff](https://blog.ethereum.org/2015/02/14/subjectivity).*
+*Note: the following section of the document is technical and covers advanced topics that originate from Vitalik Buterin's blog post on [The Subjectivity / Exploitability Tradeoff](https://blog.ethereum.org/2015/02/14/subjectivity).*

 ### What's a 51% attack, and how do you prevent it?